Do You Really Need More Leads?

 I admit it.
 These days I sound like Clint Eastwood in the iconic movie Gran Torino yelling “You kids, GET OFF MY LAWN!”.
 I am just so tired of hearing sales people and organizations complain endlessly about the lack of leads.
-Whether it’s that marketing doesn’t generate enough leads or that the leads they do generate are lousy, it’s all the same—it’s just whining.
-Sound familiar?
+Whether it’s that marketing doesn’t generate enough leads or that the leads they do generate are lousy, the argument is endless.

 Here’s the thing: You actually have plenty of leads.
 What you really need are opportunities.
 And opportunities are absolutely not dependent on leads.

 Let me explain…

 The biggest challenge companies face is finding quality sales opportunities and converting those opportunities to revenue.
 It has nothing to do with leads.